FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### USING REACT FORM

+- `console.log(register());` Returns an object with the name , onBLur , onChange and ref properties.
+- No wonder when we want to update , we first spread the object then use the addtional props to add stuff. eg `...register("lessonNumber", {additional props})`
+- To access props value simply swap register with watch eg `watch("lessonNumber")`

 - When errors are present , we will not be able to continue with submitting our form.
 - Assigning default values to input fields declares types implicitly therefore no need of declaring them explicitly typescript.
 - Subscribing to an input via the watch function has a side effect of triggering form rerenders.
 We can either subscribe to the whole form or to a specific input.
+- Handles the default behaviour of the form for us.
+We do not need to prevent default.
 - Validation has been made easier than ever , If any errors are present the onSubmit function is not called.
 All this is inbuilt.
-- Handles the default behaviour of the form for us.
-We do not need to prevent default.
 - Just giives us just the improved functionality and leaves styling to the dev.
 - Leaves us with the freedom to put more custom barriers before the form is submitted